w0lfschild/DarkBoot/README.md

 # DarkBoot
-This script enables the black boot screen + white Apple logo on "unsupported" Macs.
+This script/application enables the black boot screen + white Apple logo on "unsupported" Macs.

 ![Preview](example.png)

 ### Information:
 **Note**: This may break in the future.

-Confirmed working on:
+Currently confirmed working on:
 **10.10.0** (14A389)
 **10.10.1** (14B25)
 **10.10.2** (14C94b)

 ### How to use:
-**If you want dark the boot screen:**
-Download and run DarkBoot.command then restart twice.

-**If you want gray the boot screen:**
-Download and run DarkBoot.command

-* If you're prompted that your ID already exists in boot.efi
- * Enter 'y' to remove your ID then run Darkboot a 2nd time to add your ID back then run Darkboot a 3rd time to remove your ID again.
-* If your ID doesn't already exist in boot.efi
- * After Darkboot adds your ID run Darkboot again to remove your ID.

-To finish restart twice.

-**If you have the gray boot screen but DarkBoot says your ID is already present:**
-Download and run DarkBoot.command

-* Enter 'y' to remove your ID then run Darkboot a 2nd time to add your ID back.

-To finish restart twice.
+1. Download the latest release here : https://github.com/w0lfschild/DarkBoot/releases/latest
+2. Unzip the download
+3. Open the Dark Boot app
+4. Select the color you would like your boot screen to be and press OK
+5. Enter your password and press OK
+6. Reboot twice for changes to take effect

 ### License:
 Pretty much the BSD license, just don't repackage it and call it your own please!